tcondit/interview-liatrio-2018/Principal-Consultant-Questions.md

          trusted repository.
 The steps to deploy should be conservative in that what works for one should work for the other.

-    DEVOPS TRANSFORMATION
+7. **Q:** Now that you have defined a DevOps transformation, how would you execute this at a customer?

-   A customer's DevOps transformation means developers now maintain their creations throughout the full life cycle, including deployments.
+   **A:** A customer's DevOps transformation means developers now maintain their creations throughout the full life cycle, including deployments.
 At the same time, the operations staff have evolved from operators to owners.
    But I've focused heavily on the cultural side so far.
 Time to get tactical.

    I'd venture to say that many teams (or customers if you prefer) are struggling with similar issues.
 I'd also suggest they have a couple things